sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### How can I open a calendar event in my favorite calendar app (Fantastical, BusyCal, etc.) instead of the built-in Calendar app?

-Dato uses the system default calendar app.
-To change the default calendar app, open the Calendar app's settings, and in the “Default calendar app” setting, select the app you want.
+~~Dato uses the system default calendar app.
+To change the default calendar app, open the Calendar app's settings, and in the “Default calendar app” setting, select the app you want.~~ **Because of a [macOS bug](https://github.com/feedback-assistant/reports/issues/290), this does not work.
+Instead, drag an event from the Calendar app into Finder, right-click on it, select “Get Info”, select your calendar in the “Open with” field, and click “Change All”.**

 Dato supports opening calendar events directly in Calendar, Fantastical, BusyCal, Outlook, and Google Calendar (web).
 For other apps, Dato will just open the app.

-**Note:** If the above instructions don't work, it means [this macOS bug](https://github.com/feedback-assistant/reports/issues/290) is still not resolved.
-The bug makes the default calendar setting not work.
-To work around this, drag an event from the Calendar app into Finder, right-click on it, select “Get Info”, select your calendar in the “Open with” field, and click “Change All”.

 #### How can I make my calendar refresh more often?